autocontracts/permissioned-blocks/whitepaper.md

 To store the history of the smart contract state changes, a linked list data structure is chosen such that each state change references the previous state.
 We will call this a <b>statechain</b>.

 By harnessing IPFS addressing, the statechain has the same immutability feature of a blockchain.
 IPFS uses a content addressing scheme such that the address of a block of data is the hash of that data.
-If we make the links of the statechain to be address references of IPFS blocks then if any state change recorded in the statechain were to be modified then this would mean the statechain address stored in the smart contract would not match.
+If we make the links of the statechain to be address references of IPFS blocks, then if any state in the statechain were to be modified then this would cause the calculation of the statechain head address to be different, meaning the statechain address stored in the smart contract would no longer match.

-This useful property means that we only need to store the IPFS address of the last state change on the smart contract in oder to know that the addresses the full untampered history of the contract's state.
-We can then follow the linked references to resolve the complete statechain.

 <p align="center">
 <img src="/images/statechain.png">